 Grids are lines on a map that define the coordinate system used on the map.

 Position format is the way the GPS receiver's position is displayed on the watch.
 All the formats relate to the same location, they only express it in a different way.
-You can change the position format in the watch settings under General » Format » Position format.
+You can change the position format in the watch settings in the options menu under GENERAL » Formats » Position format.

 You can select the format from the following grids: